Co-segmentation Inspired Attention Module for Video-based Computer Vision Tasks

 The Cross-entropy loss function is applied on the softmax probabilities obtained for the identities and the batch triplet loss is applied on the video-level descriptors to back-propagate the gradients.
-The experimental results along with the comparison of state-of-the-art methods are shown in Section \ref{sec:experiments_reid}.
+The experimental results along with a comparison with the state-of-the-art methods are shown in Section \ref{sec:experiments_reid}.